HermesApp/Hermes/README.md

           set stationName to the current station's name set stationId to station 2's stationId
-          set the current station to station 4 end tell
+          set the current station to station 4

+          -- Getting information from the current song set title to the current song's title set artist to the current song's artist set album to the current song's album
+          ... etc
+        end tell

 ### Want something new/fixed?